Ononis natrix

 Ononis natrix, the yellow restharrow or shrubby rest-harrow, is a species of plant in the family Fabaceae.

 Description

-Perennial, 50–100 cm, ligneous at base, completely viscousglandular.
+Perennial, 50–100 cm, ligneous at base, completely viscous-glandular.
 Leaves with three oblong and denticulate leaflets.
 Flowers in terminal leafy racemes.
 Peduncles long, one-flowered, often aristate.
 Calyx lobes much longer than tube.
 Corolla 15 mm, twice as long as calyx, yellow.
 Standard with red brown striations.